Thelenellaceae: Description

+For asexual reproduction, Thelenellaceae lichens produce pycnidia, which are small flask-shaped structures that generate asexual spores called conidia.
+These conidia are cylindrical, lack septa, and are colourless.
+There are no secondary metabolites (lichen products) that are known to occur in the family.

 Genera

-This is a list of the genera in the Thelenellaceae, based on a 2021 review and summary of fungal classification by Wijayawardene and colleagues.
-Following the genus name is the taxonomic authority (those who first circumscribed the genus; standardized author abbreviations are used), year of publication, and the number of species:
+This list of genera in the Thelenellaceae is based on a 2021 review and summary of fungal classification by Wijayawardene and colleagues.
+Following the genus name is the taxonomic authority (those who first circumscribed the genus; standardised author abbreviations are used), year of publication, and the number of species: